spencerfjelstad/byte_le_royale_2020/sphinx/buildings.md

 3 | 17600 | 60

 ## Population Booster
 Shown as the billboard, this gives you additional population by an amount that increases with each upgrade.
 This does not increase your population above your structure level.
+This amount is added every turn.

 Level | Effort Required | Population Added
 --- | --- | ---